imlavaraju/interview_questions_generator/README.md

-# PDF Content Extractor and PDF Generator
+# Interview questions generator from resume [Live Link](https://interview-questions-generator-pied.vercel.app/)

 ## Overview

-This project is a React application that allows users to upload a PDF file, extract its text content, send the extracted text to an API for processing, and generate a PDF document based on the response.
-The application provides features to view and download the generated PDF.
+The project is a React application that allows users to upload a PDF file, extract its text content, send the extracted text to an API for processing, and generate a PDF document based on the response.
+The application creates interview questions based on the content of a resume.

 ## Features